Orzech99/NumbersRecognitionApp/README.md

 neural network library.
-I started doing everything again from scratch, from now on I will be updating the repository till the project will bugs-free and fully working, the way it was supposed to.
+I started doing everything again from scratch, from now on I will be updating the repository till the project will be bugs-free and fully working, the way it was supposed to.
 NeuralNetwork - Library made by Marek Zalewski aka Drwalin aka DrwalinPCF https://github.com/DrwalinPCF/NeuralNetwork